nomansameet/Eco-Smart-Home/README.md

 -> Working (Step-by-Step):

 1.Wi-Fi Connection:
-The ESP32 connects to your home Wi-Fi so it can communicate with your smartphone app.
+The ESP32 connects to your home Wi-Fi so it can communicate with your smartphone app(Change the credentials according to the code).

 2.Mobile Control:
 Using the Blynk app, you can turn ON/OFF devices like fans and lights from anywhere using your phone.